-Chairperson: David Johnson, Ph.D.
-(413) 662-5448, djohnson@mcla.edu
+Chairperson: Marc A. Goldstein, Ph.D.
+(413) 662-5378, mgoldste@mcla.edu

 PHILOSOPHY MINOR PROGRAM

 The Philosophy minor will enable students to gain knowledge of main philosophical issues that may be fruitfully combined with subject areas in other departments, including their major program.